kaliop-uk/ezmigrationbundle/README.md

     in the yml file will be removed.
     To make it easy to create a migration for updating a role, please use the `migration:generate` command using the `--type=role` flag

+* take care when creating content types: the eZPublish API, used internally by the migration bundle, will let you use dash characters in the content type identifiers, even if the resulting content types will then be unusable, eg.

+    Example of an invalid definition:

+            type: ezstring
+            name: Topbar-hover-color
+            identifier:  topbar-hover-color

 ## Frequently asked questions